 Soak baby oats in pure water.
 Fresh grind flax and sesame seeds in seed grinder.
-Take 1 tsp. each of cacao nibs (grind or leave whole), mesquite powder, goji berries, dehulled hemp seeds, coconut oil (rice tocos, wheat sprout conc., or bee pollen optional).
+Take 1 tsp. each of cacao nibs (grind or leave whole), mesquite powder, goji berries, dehulled hemp seeds, coconut oil (rice tocos, wheat sprout concentrate, or bee pollen optional).
 Add to taste cinnamon and fresh or dried ginger.
 Add 4-6 oz. nut milk and solids (see the recipe above), rice, soy, or oat milk, to moisten.
 Mix together.
-A good start for a high energy day.
+A good start for a high-energy day.

 Sweet Potato Pudding

 Steam sweet potatoes and remove skin (use skin elsewhere).
-Chop into 1 inch pieces.
+Chop into 1-inch pieces.
 Add ½ tsp of -cinnamon.
 Take dried fruit – golden or goji berries, mango, pears, etc. – and let soak in a small amount of water.
 Grind fresh chia or hemp seeds.
-Add to coconut oil or coconut cream and make into a mixture.
+Add to coconut oil or coconut cream and make a mixture.
 Optional ingredients – mesquite, maca, ground cacao paste.
 Mix all ingredients together and place in a 9” x 12” well-oiled (coconut oil) dish.
 Place in oven set to about 250°.
-Cook until ingredients meld together,about 15 minutes.
+Cook until ingredients meld together, about 15 minutes.

 Note: You can also make green balls by adding 1 tsp. of Supremely Green, barley or alfalfa grass juice extract.

 Take a 1/2 cup of soaked, rinsed, peeled almonds, or cashew nuts.
-Then with 3 cups of fresh basil (or some parsley or beet greens), 3 tbsp. dehulled hemp seed, 1/2 cup hemp seed oil, 1 tps.
+Then with 3 cups of fresh basil (or some parsley or beet greens), 3 tbsp. dehulled hemp seed, 1/2 cup hemp seed oil, 1 tsp.
 Himalayan salt, 1 squeezed lemon, 2-3 cloves of garlic, a dash of red dulse, blend all together.
-What you refrigerate use in one week, freeze the remainder.
+Use what you refrigerate for one week, freeze the remainder.
 You can spoon over buckwheat noodles or spaghetti squash.